Hi, I'm Mikey!

 - strong at communicating complex technical concepts using only simple and accessible terms

-- confident in leading teams into uncharted territories, deconstructing intractable problems, creating legible maps, and spinning up strategic work streams for other developers
+- confident in leading teams into uncharted territories, deconstructing intractable problems, creating legible maps, spinning up strategic work streams for other developers, supporting the team as we adapt along our journey together

 - practiced in circumspect group facilitation, from everyday meetings to project retrospectives to community engagement to long-term company retreats